ossf/security-baseline/baseline.md

 **Criteria:**

-Any automated [status checks] for [commits] MUST pass or require manual intervention prior to merge.
+Any automated [status checks] for [commits] MUST pass or require manual acknowledgement prior to merge.

 **Objective:**